In some cases, we earn commissions from affiliate links in our posts.

 Fix Her Up – Australia – In an all-female office, four women work towards love, happiness, and career success.

 Spaced – To get an affordable flat in North London, two young people pretend to be a couple.

 The Fenn Street Gang – This spinoff of Please Sir! follows the students after they leave school.

-Switch – A group of young witches lives it up in the big city.
+Switch – In this short-lived supernatural comedy, a group of young witches lives it up in the big city.